Prequalification Terms and Conditions

 (a) You must pay the application fee described in the CAF Fee List to CAF at the time Your Application is accepted.

-(d) At times, there may be a need for follow up which requires the engagement of an auditor or an additional assessment by CAF.
+(e) At times, there may be a need for follow up which requires the engagement of an Auditor or an additional assessment by CAF.
 This will be subject to additional fees which will be communicated in advance and subject to Your approval.
+The communication will include fee details, where appropriate the name of the Auditor engaged and the payment terms.
+Where we have engaged an external third-party Auditor this invoice for service will be issued by the Auditor and directly payable to them.

-(f) All fees are exclusive of GST which will be additionally charged by CAF.
-CAF will issue a valid tax invoice.
+(g) All fees are exclusive of GST which will be additionally charged by CAF.
+CAF will issue a valid tax invoice and will charge 1% interest per month on late invoices.
 All fees paid are non-refundable.

 8 Licencing and use of marks